-SPA 101, 102, 201, 306

-SPE 212, 265, 342
+SPA 101, 102, 201, 306 SPE 212, 265, 342

-6. Natural Science-Eight credit hours from the following courses.
+Natural Science-Eight credit hours from the following courses.
 At least one course must be a laboratory course.
 Courses must be taken in more than one academic discipline.

 BIO 100 (Lab), 111 (Lab), 112 (Lab), 281 (Lab)

 CHE 101 (Lab), 111 (Lab)

 CPS 150, 201

 MAT 101, 112, 201, 222, 330, 351

 PHY 102 (Lab), 120 (Lab), 121 (Lab), 201 (Lab), 211 (Lab)

-7. Theology-Eight credit hours.
-PHI 200 or PHI 210 is required with the remainder of the credits selected from the following courses:

-REL 217, 218 COR 300
+Theology-Eight credit hours.
+PHI 200 or PHI 210 is required with the remainder of the credits selected from the following courses: BIB 217, 218 COL 300

-8. Social Science-Eight credit hours from the following courses.
+Social Science-Eight credit hours from the following courses.
 Courses must be taken in more than one academic discipline.

-ECN 101, 221, 222

-FIN 268

-GEO 221, 232

-HIS 121, 122, 141, 142, 221

-POL 213, 214

-SOC 100, 101
+BUS 271 ECN 101, 221, 222 FIN 268 GEO 221, 232 HIS 121, 122, 141, 142, 221 POL 213, 214 PSY 100 SOC 100, 101

-- 9. Electives from any discipline to total 62 hours. - B. A minimum of 30 semester hours must be completed at Spring Arbor University.
-Regardless of the total number of hours taken at Spring Arbor University, at least 10 of the last 20 hours earned toward the degree must be taken at Spring Arbor University. - C. A cumulative GPA of "C" (2.00) is required for graduation with an associate in arts degree. - D. Students in the associate in arts degree program are subject to all other academic policies as listed in this catalog, such as, but not limited to: grading, class load, class attendance, academic probation and dismissal. - E. The associate in arts degree may not be earned concurrently with a bachelor's degree.
-In order to earn a bachelor's degree later, students with the associate in arts degree from Spring Arbor University must meet the specific graduation requirements for a bachelor's degree.

-Associate of Piano Pedagogy Degree

-See Music for requirements.
+Electives from any discipline to total 62 hours.

+- B. A minimum of 30 semester hours must be completed at Spring Arbor University.
+Regardless of the total number of hours taken at Spring Arbor University, at least 10 of the last 20 hours earned toward the degree must be taken at Spring Arbor University. - C. A cumulative GPA of "C" (2.00) is required for graduation with an associate in arts degree. - D. Students in the associate in arts degree program are subject to all other academic policies as listed in this catalog, such as, but not limited to: grading, class load, class attendance, academic probation and Department of Communication & Media dismissal.
+Advertising & Public Relations BS Communication Studies BA E. The Associate in Arts degree may not be Digital Media BS earned concurrently with a bachelor's degree.
+Drama BA In order to earn a bachelor's degree later, Professional Writing BS students with the associate in arts degree from Speech BA Spring Arbor University must meet the specific Visual Communication requirements for a Bachelors degree.
+BA Department of English English BA Language Arts BA Associate of Piano Pedagogy Degree Department of Health, Human Performance & See Music for requirements.
+Recreation Health and Exercise Science BS Associate Degrees in SAU Global Department of History, Geography & Politics An Associate of Arts and an Associate of Science in Business is available in degree completion programs History BA for working adults.
+See the SAU Global section of this Political Economy BA catalog for requirements.
+Social Studies BA Department of Math/CPS/Physics Bachelors Degrees/Programs Actuarial Science BA BA - Bachelor of Arts Computer Science BA BS - Bachelor of Science Mathematics BA BSN - Bachelor of Science in Nursing Physics BA BSW - Bachelor of Social Work Department of Music Music BA Schools Worship Arts BA GSB - Gainey School of Business Department of Psychology SAS - School of Arts and Sciences Psychology BA SOE - School of Education Department of Sociology SOHS- School of Human Services Clinical Sociology BA Criminal Justice BA Global Studies BA Academic Majors Sociology BA Department of Theology School of Arts and Sciences Biblical Studies BA Individualized BA/BS Camping Ministry BA Department of Art Children's Ministry BA BA Art Pastoral Ministry BA Department of Biology & Chemistry Philosophy BA BA, BS Biochemistry Theological Studies BA Biology BA Urban Ministry BA Environmental Biology BS Worship Ministry BA Biology Health Careers BA, BS Youth Ministry BA